Tax Issues when moving from New Zealand to Canada

 Please be very careful where you get your advice from.
 We see many incorrect posts on internet forums.
 These people are often well meaning and simply telling the world what they did (or what they “got away with”).
 Filing a return and not having it challenged doesn’t imply acceptance.
 But most advice is out-right wrong and can get you in a lot of trouble.
 Even local accountants get this stuff wrong as they only know one side of the equation and have little knowledge of the Tax Treaty or tax issues on the other side.
 Please get professional, written, advice from an accountant that specializes in New Zealand and Canadian tax (like us).
 H&R Block doesn’t count!
 This advice may not be cheap, but it’s cheaper than getting it wrong!

 Some interesting things to start you off:

-- Each Province (apart from Alberta) levies an individual income tax in additional to the Federal Income Tax.
+● Each Province levies an individual income tax in additional to the Federal Income Tax.
 For all provinces apart from Quebec this is calculated and paid on the Federal T1 form.
 Quebec residents file their income tax return direct with Revenue Quebec which includes the Federal Return.

-- Canada’s equivalent of Kiwisaver is called a Registered Retirement Savings Plan (RRSP).
+● Canada’s equivalent of Kiwisaver is called a Registered Retirement Savings Plan (RRSP).
 Contribution is not mandatory, but you are given a tax break for all contributions made each year.
 Income grows tax free and is taxed upon withdrawal.
 While emigrating is one of the reasons that you can cash out your Kiwisaver plan, there is no way to transfer between Kiwisaver and an RRSP.

-- Canada has a public pension plan (CPP) and an unemployment insurance plan (EI) that is mandatory.
+● Canada has a public pension plan (CPP) and an unemployment insurance plan (EI) that is mandatory.
 Both employers and employees contribute to it.
-An amount will be deducted from your Canadian sourced-pay cheque which will amount to up to 7% of your income.
+An amount will be deducted from your Canadian sourced-pay cheque which will amount to up to 8% of your income.
 Temporary residents of Canada will contribute, even if you can't make every claim on these plans!

-- Canada has a federal Goods and Services Tax of 5% which applied to most things, but excludes insurance, fresh groceries, medical, education, and financial services.
+● Canada has a federal Goods and Services Tax of 5% which applies to most things, but excludes insurance, fresh groceries, medical, education, and financial services.
 BC, SK, MB and Quebec all have additional provincial sales taxes (PST, RST or QST) for an addition of up to 9.975% on top of the federal 5%, but the things that are taxed vary by Province.
 Ontario and the Maritime provinces have “Harmonized Sales Tax” (HST) at 13% in Ontario and 15% in the Maritimes – this replaced the 5% GST.
 In addition, there are local/provincial taxes on insurance, accommodation and other items.
 Sales taxes are NOT normally included in the price listed for sale.

-- The Federal government provides all services in both French and English.
-Quebec requires French in some situations.
+● The Federal government provides all services in both French and English.
+Quebec requires French in some most situations.